 A meal at Holborn Dining Room

 Holborn Dining Room is located in the old Pearl Assurance building, so it has all the high-ceiling’d formal grandeur of a former financial institution complete with marbled pillars.
+It is part of the opulent Rosewood London hotel which is just behind it, and the two compliment each other beautifully.

 In the far corner is the Holborn Delicatessen, open during the day for coffee, pastries and high-end deliciousnesses, while in the restaurant itself is a deli-style counter complete with hanging salamis and people busily slicing away at hunks of cured meat.